Frequently Asked Questions

 How do I set up Lily?

 The great thing about Lily is that setup is minimal.
-No assembly needed for things like propellers, landing legs, etc. Just turn on your Lily Next-Gen, launch the companion app and Lily will be up in short order.
+No assembly needed for things like propellers, landing legs, etc. Just turn on your Lily Next-Gen, extend and lock the arms, and launch the companion app.

 Where can I buy replacement parts for Lily?